-- Unit ownership guidelines stipulate that each Trustee must own Crombie Units or Deferred Units with a market value of greater than \$160,000, which is a proxy for four times the annual Trustee retainer of \$40,000.
-ECL Trustees who are active employees of Empire or its subsidiaries are exempt from Unit ownership guidelines as their Trustee fees are paid directly to Empire.
-This requirement must be met within five years of the Trustee becoming a member of the Board.
-In the event the market value of a Trustee's unit holdings declines below four times the annual retainer (currently \$160,000), the Trustee will have three years to reestablish the required unit ownership.
-The President and CEO is required to own Crombie Units or Deferred Units or their equivalent with a market value greater than five times base salary. - Mr. Holly was appointed President and CEO on March 1, 2023.
+- In November 2023, the Board amended the equity ownership requirements so that each Trustee is expected to hold a minimum number of Units and Deferred Units having a total market value equal to \$255,000, an increase from the previous requirement of \$160,000.
+The current guidelines are equal to three times the amount of the annual Board retainer (currently \$85,000 comprised of \$60,000 cash and \$25,000 in DUs, for an aggregate of \$255,000) paid to a non-management Trustee.
+ECL Trustees who are active employees of Empire or its subsidiaries are exempt from unit ownership guidelines as their Trustee fees are paid directly to Empire.
+This guideline is to be met by the fifth anniversary of joining the Board (in the case of Heidi Jamieson-Mills, five years from the time she left Empire or July 2023) or in the case of current trustees, five year from the date the Board approved the amendment to the equity ownership requirements (November 2023).
+In the event the market value of a Trustee's unit holdings declines below the threshold of three times the annual Board retainer (currently \$255,000), the Trustee will have three years to reestablish the required unit ownership.
+The President & CEO is required to own Crombie Units, Restricted Units or Deferred Units or their equivalent with a market value greater than five times base salary. - (2) Mr. Holly was appointed President & CEO on March 1, 2023.
 Concurrently, he was appointed to the Board.
-Mr. Holly's Unit Ownership count includes 16,973 Restricted Units awarded under Crombie's LTIP.
-Performance Units ("PUs") awarded under Crombie's LTIP are excluded when determining compliance with unit ownership guidelines as PUs vest subject to achieving certain KPIs, which may or may not be achieved. - Based on market value of Units as of March 14, 2023 of \$15.60.
+Mr. Holly's Unit Ownership count includes 42,529 Restricted Units awarded under Crombie's LTIP.
+Performance Units ("PUs") awarded under Crombie's LTIP are excluded when determining compliance with unit ownership guidelines as PUs vest subject to achieving certain KPIs, which may or may not be achieved. - (3) Based on market value of Units as of March 14, 2024 of \$13.91